 - Customers or clients who attended an event you hosted and signed up for your list

-- Employees or members of an organization that you manage or are authorized to email
+- Employees or members of an organization that you are authorized to email

 - You're sending on behalf of a client and their list complies with the above.
-Please remember that, as the account holder, you are ultimately responsible for ensuring their list meets our opt-in requirements.
+Please remember that, as the account holder, you (not the client) are ultimately responsible for ensuring their list meets our opt-in requirements.

 Not OK to Email